-- Identify the influence of Philo on the New Testament. - Identify the positive and negative influences of Gnosticism. - List the ideas and words of the New Testament authors took from Greek and Roman cultural and social activities. - List the contributions of the mystery religions.
+- By the end of this unit you should be able to: - Identify the influence of Philo on the New Testament. - Identify the positive and negative influences of Gnosticism. - List the ideas and words of the New Testament authors took from Greek and Roman cultural and social activities. - List the contributions of the mystery religions.